Updated 28/May/2020 – Added the Spacewalk 2.9 and 2.10 client repositories!

 - Hardware Compatibility Matrix: https://h17007.www1.hpe.com/us/en/enterprise/servers/supportmatrix/redhat_linux.aspx

-- Software Downloads will appear here: http://downloads.linux.hpe.com/SDR/repo/spp/
+- Software Downloads are now available at: http://downloads.linux.hpe.com/SDR/repo/spp/

 The following links show that support for RHEL8 has already begun with SFHA 7.4.1: